TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP2369/Nouying 45W/README.md

 The board can be configured conveniently via solder bridges (i.e. setting the battery chemistry and number of strings).
 No complex soldering required.

+> [!NOTE]
+> Although the IP2369 on this board [supports I²C](https://done.land/components/power/powersupplies/battery/chargers/charge-discharge/ip2369/ip2369i2c/), the board itself does not expose the pins to access this interface.
+You would need to directly solder fine wires to the appropriate chip pins if you wanted to add your own advanced digital control or display to show current state, voltages, currents, USB PD modes, and more.

 ## Overview